On the Pinned Distances Problem in Positive Characteristic: Preliminaries

 A short calculation shows that, for this choice of $\ell_\tau$, the image of $R_\tau$ under the kinematic mapping is contained in the plane $X_2=0$.
 By Proposition~\ref{prop:kinematic-equivariant}, we see that $R_\tau$ is contained in a plane for any choice of $\ell_\tau$.
 This transformation motivates the role of incidence geometry.

-\subsection{Incidence Geometry}
+\subsection{Incidence geometry}

-The key tool that we will use to estimate $\Dpin(A)$ is an incidence bound between points and planes in $\PF$ by Rudnev \cite{rudnev2014number}; for a selection of applications of this bound, see the survey \cite{rudnev2018point-plane}.
+The key tool that we will use to estimate $\Dpin(A)$ is an incidence bound between points and planes in $\PF$ by the fourth author \cite{rudnev2014number}; for a selection of applications of this bound, see the survey \cite{rudnev2018point-plane}.

 \begin{thm}[Points-Planes in $\PF$] Let $\mathcal{P}$ be a set of points in $\F^3$ and let $\Pi$ be a set of planes in $\PF$, with $|\P|\leq |\Pi|$.
 If $\mathbb{F}$ has positive characteristic $p$, suppose that $|\P|\ll p^2$.
 Let $k$ be the maximum number of collinear points in $\mathcal{P}$.
 Then